 This cyber-tronic looking sensor hides a secret behind it's glimmering eye.
 Unlike most temperature sensors, this sensor measures infrared light bouncing off of remote objects so it can sense temperature without having to touch them physically.
 Simply point the sensor towards what you want to measure and it will detect the temperature by absorbing IR waves emitted.
 Because it doesn't have to touch the object it's measuring, it can sense a wider range of temperatures than most digital sensors: from -70°C to +138°C It takes the measurement over an 90-degree field of view so it can be handy for determining the average temperature of an area.

 Add some jazz & pizazz to your project with a color touchscreen LCD.
-This TFT display is big (3.5" diagonal) bright (6 white-LED backlight) and colorful!
-480x320 pixels with individual RGB pixel control, this has way more resolution than a black and white 128x64 display, and double our 2.8" TFT.
+This TFT display is big (2.8" diagonal) bright (4 white-LED backlight) and colorful!
+240x320 pixels with individual RGB pixel control, this has way more resolution than a black and white 128x64 display.
 As a bonus, this display has a resistive touchscreen attached to it already, so you can detect finger presses anywhere on the screen, and a MicroSD card socket for loading images

 In this project, we are going to interface a USB camera to an Arduino Yun to make exciting applications.
 The first one is to take a picture & upload it automatically to Dropbox when motion is detected.
 We'll also make the camera stream video wirelessly to Youtube, so you can monitor your home from anywhere!